harthur/nomnom/README.md

 Takes a command name and gives you a command object on which you can chain command options.

-#### callback
+#### nocommand

-A callback that will be called with the parsed options.
-If a command is expected, this is the fallback callback when no command is specified.
+Gives a command object that will be used when no command is called.

-#### globalOpts

-The global options when commands are specified.
-Any options in here will be included in the usage string for any command.

 #### parseArgs